 Each Balancing Authority shall have evidence (such as dated and time stamped electronic logs, studies, or other evidence) that when responding to a Reliability Adjustment Arranged Interchange, it either approved the request or denied the request because it could result in a violation of one or more Reliability Standards (R4).

-Each Sink Balancing Authority shall distribute all notifications of whether or not an Arranged Interchange was transitioned to Confirmed Interchange to the following entities.
+Each Sink Balancing Authority shall distribute all notifications of whether an Arranged Interchange was transitioned to Confirmed Interchange to the following entities.
 Notifications of on-time Confirmed Interchange shall be distributed such that they are delivered to be incorporated into scheduling systems prior to ramp start as specified in Attachment 1, Column D: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

 The Source Balancing Authority,